-• Distribution System Plan Implementation Progress
+Distribution System Plan Implementation Progress

-For 2015, the company exceeded its planned project expenditures by 13%, reflecting an increase in distribution system improvements.
 The Distribution System Plan (DSP) implementation progress is a distributor-defined performance metric.
 For Remotes, the DSP is the Company's forecasted distribution capital expenditures required to maintain and improve the distribution system over the next five years.
+For 2016, the company exceeded its planned project expenditures by 60%, reflecting an increase in non-recoverable distribution system improvement in the largest community served.
+Remotes expects this measure to be updated as part of its 2017 Cost of Service filing.